Vakpati Munja

 Munja (reigned c.
-972-990s CE), also known as Vakpati II, was an Indian ruler from the Paramara dynasty, who ruled in the Malwa region.
-He is known for consolidating the Paramara kingdom, for patronizing poets and scholars and for achieving the military success against almost all of the neighbouring kingdoms.
+972-990s CE), also known as Vakpati II, was an Indian ruler from the Paramara dynasty, who ruled the Kingdom of Malwa.
+He is known for consolidating the Malwa kingdom, for patronising poets and scholars and for achieving the military success against almost all of the neighbouring kingdoms.

 Munja achieved military successes against the Chahamanas, the Guhilas, the Hunas, the Kalachuris, and the ruler of Gurjara region (possibly a Chaulukya or Pratihara ruler).
 He also achieved some early successes against the Western Chalukya king Tailapa II, but was ultimately defeated and killed by Tailapa some time between 994 CE and 998 CE.

 Early life

 Munja succeeded Siyaka as the Paramara king, ascending the throne around 972 CE.
 According to Prabandha-Chintamani by the 14th century writer Merutunga, Munja was an adopted child of the king Simhadantabhatta (Siyaka).
 The king discovered him in a munja grassland.
 Since the king did not have any children of his own at that time, he adopted the child and named him Munja.
 Although the king later had a biological son named Sindhuraja, he appointed Munja as his successor.
 Historians doubt the authenticity of this legend, in absence of any supporting evidence.
 Another later poet Ballala states that Munja and Sindhuraja were biological brothers.

 Munja is also known as "Vakpati" (Master of speech), Vakpati-raja, Vakpati-raja-deva, and Utpala-raja.
 In addition, he assumed the titles Amoghavarsha, Sri-vallabha and Prithvi-vallabha, which were used by the Rashtrakuta kings.
 This was probably meant to commemorate his predecessor Siyaka's victory over the Rashtrakuta king Khottiga.